tbarbette/xchange/README.md

 ## Why X-Change?

-X-Change provides an efficient metadata management for packet processing.
+X-Change provides an efficient metadata management model for packet processing.
 More specifically, it addresses the three main problems associated with current DPDK-based metadata management models:

 1. DPDK uses a distinct metadata buffer for every packet, but these extra metadata buffers reduce cache locality.
 In contrast, we only need a limited number of metadata buffers, as packet processing frameworks use batching.